satyajitghana/TSAI-DeepNLP-END2.0/05_NLP_Augment/README.md

 - As soon as i saw reduced overfitting, i also saw that the model validation accuracy does not shake that much, it goes to 39 and stays there
 - Adding more layers did not help at all, i should have used resnet style identity layers, could help.

+### What could help get better accuracy?

+- Maybe try out BiDirectional LSTMs ?
+- Add CNN Layers ?
+- Use Pretrained Embeddings ? like GloVe

+I ran out of ideas, what could i do, since i need to use LSTMs only.
+But after reading a few papers from https://paperswithcode.com/sota/sentiment-analysis-on-sst-5-fine-grained it seems people have got 50% accuracies using LSTMs.

 ## Misclassifications

 ```